Types of keywords and how to use them in SEO

 Trending keywords

-These are context-dependent keywords, which will vary in popularity in relation to certain factors such as current events, times of the year, and weather conditions.
+These are context-dependent keywords, which will vary in popularity because of certain factors such as current events, times of the year, and weather conditions.
 Trending keywords are usually short-lived and easy to rank for, but it’s also important to produce high-quality content around these words to give your company the edge over other competitors.

 For example, searches for “vegan Christmas dinner” or “Christmas party outfit” are much more common around the festive period rather than in the summer months – unless a user is extremely prepared, of course.